The Transformative Power of Backbends in Yoga

 How to do it:

-Lie on your back, feet hip-distance, knees bent
+Lie on your back, feet hip-distance apart, knees bent.

 4. Dhanurasana – Bow Pose